 The Wing Attachment is used for upper body Push and Pull exercises, and Crunches.
 The Leg Pull Accessory stretches and strengthens the major lower body muscle groups, including the Hamstrings and Quads.
 The Squat Stand is used to do Squat routines, targeting the entire lower body.

-You will also receive 5 Workout DVDs, and a “Training Deck” of exercise cards containing around 90 exercises.
-There’s an instructional exercise chart containing 35 exercises, a Nutritional/Meal Planning Guide from Hollywood fitness expert Dan Isaacson, and a Beginner, Intermediate, and 5-Day Advanced Program designed by Todd Durkin.
+You will also receive 5 Workout DVDs and a “Training Deck” of exercise cards containing around 90 exercises.
+There’s an instructional wall chart containing 35 exercises, a Nutritional/Meal Planning Guide from Hollywood fitness expert Dan Isaacson, and a Beginner, Intermediate, and 5-Day Advanced Program designed by Todd Durkin.

 There’s also the option of buying an Ab Crunch attachment.
 This will give you access to 10 additional ab and core strengthening moves that target the entire midsection.
 If you buy this version, you will also receive the Total Gym AbCrunch Workout DVD.